heyzunee/redisearch/README.md

 ## Running the API
 1. Start Redis with Redisearch module enabled.
-2. Run the Python server (`main.py` or `app.py`).
+2. Run the Python server (`scripts/run.sh`).
-3. Use tools like Postman or cURL to interact with the endpoints.
+3. Use tools like Postman or CURL to interact with the endpoints.

 ## Notes
 - Ensure Redis is running before using the API.